Click here to read our Pupil Premium Policy.

 5.1 At The Reach Free School we aim to:

-- Pupil premium pupils meeting their attainment targets in English and Maths by July 2017 in Year 10 increases, to narrow the gap against attainment of non pupil premium pupils.
+- Support Pupil Premium pupils to meet their attainment targets in English and Maths, to narrow the gap against attainment of non-pupil premium pupils.

-- Proportion of Pupil Premium exclusions to reduce from the current figure of 70% (of total exclusions)
+- Reduce the proportion of Pupil Premium exclusions from the current figures of

-5.2 As well as our longer term goals stated above we are addressing our own in-school barriers:
+5.2 As well as our longer term goals stated above, in the near future we will be

 5.3 Our Pupil Premium Grant is used to support our pupils in the following areas: